-An easy guide to help keep your Robinson Garden bird table looking in it’s finest condition all year round.
+We have provided an easy care guide to help you keep your Robinson Garden bird table / bird house looking in it’s best condition all year round.
 Read below our useful advice, tips and hints.

 Ensure that you clean your bird table regularly, never allowing old food to accumulate.
 Dirty bird tables can harbor dangerous bacteria left by sick birds and can start an outbreak of disease.

 Brush off debris every time you put out fresh food and scrub the table with a mild disinfectant solution every few weeks.
 Move the table from time to time to stop the accumulation of droppings underneath.
 Some bird diseases can be transmitted to people.
 Although the risk is small, it is always worth taking sensible hygienic precautions.

 Annual maintenance is best carried out in the Autumn.
 Firstly, clean your bird table, ensuring that the position of your bird table is still in a safe place for birds to feed from.

 It may be likely that your bird table will need an annual paint to keep it in its elegant nature and prevent exposure to the bare wood.
 It’s advised that you should bring your bird table into somewhere dry such as a garage to ensure that the bird table is entirely dry before maintenance.
 (Take care when handling)

 Sand down any areas that are rough or where the paint has flaked off.
 Wipe down dust with a dry cloth.
 We then advise you to apply one coat of Farrow & Ball exterior eggshell undercoat where your sanding has reached the wood (leave it to dry for roughly 3 hours, ensure you use the correct Farrow and Ball undercoat colour, for more details please visit their website).
 Once you have done this you can then start applying the Farrow & Ball colour of your choice applying at least two coats with two / three hours between coats.